anoma/nspec/docs/architecture-2/ordering/mempool.md

 - one [[Primary Engine|_primary_ engine]] and
 - many [[Worker Engine|_worker_ engines]].

-A client
+A user or solver must choose at least one concrete worker engine instance on some validator node as destination <!-- "target" in actor speak-->for each transaction candidate ordering request;
-must choose one or several specific worker engine on one or several validator nodes as destination <!-- "target" in actor speak-->for each transaction candidate ordering request.
+as an alternative strategy, one may choose a random worker engine.

 #### Workers